 Henderson’s triteleia is a magnificent perennial wildflower found in dry foothill woodland, chaparral, openings in mixed evergreen forest, and on rocky slopes.
 Henderson’s triteleia has mainly yellow or sometimes white flowers with a dark purple or brown midvein and blue anthers.
-These flowering scapes have 2-3 narrow basal leaves and grow to about a foot tall.
+These flowering scapes have 2-3 narrow basal leaves and grow to about 4″-12″ tall.
 It blooms in late April to June depending on elevation and goes summer-dormant after flowering.
 Henderson’s triteleia has a restrictive range and is native to Siskiyou County in northern California and southwest Oregon up to Lane County.
 On a local level, within its range in southwest Oregon, Henderson’s triteleia can be quite common, but it is considered a rare species in California.
 Mature flowering plants may take several years when grown from seed.
 Henderson’s triteleia prefers sun to part-shade and well-drained soil.
 It is very drought tolerant and does not need any summer irrigation once established.

 Seed Germination Instructions